Microlocal Theory of Legendrian Links and Cluster Algebras: Construction of Quasi-Cluster Structures on Sheaf Moduli

 Finally, let us discuss the ratios of microlocal merodromies that appear when two faces share a sugar-free hull .
 Recall that the dual basis $\fB^\vee$ of $H_1(L, \Lambda)$ is constructed by starting with the set $\fS(\bG)$ of initial absolute cycles, which is a linearly independent subset of $H_1(L)$ and is in bijection with the sugar-free hulls of the GP-graph $\bG$.
 Each element of $\fS(\bG)$ is a linear combination of the naive absolute cycles $\gamma_f$, which are in bijection with the faces of $\bG$.
 Then, we complete $\fS(\bG)$ to a basis $\fB$ of $H_1(L)$ via a replacement process from bottom to top along the Hasse diagram $\mathcal{H}$ of the sugar-free hulls with respect to inclusion.
 On the dual side, this replacement process is performed from the top down along the Hasse diagram $\mathcal{H}$, replacing the naive relative cycles $\eta_f$ one-by-one and thus obtaining a basis $\fB^\vee$ of $H_1(L,\Lambda)$ dual to $\fB$.
 By choosing a representative $A_f$ for each naive relative cycle $\eta_f$, we construct a microlocal merodromy function $A_i$ for each $i\in \fB^\vee$.

-As illustrated in Example \ref{ex:replacement}, there can be multiple faces sharing the same sugar-free hull.
-Thus, during the replacement process, some faces (naive absolute cycles) are set aside.
+As there can be multiple faces sharing the same sugar-free hull, some faces (naive absolute cycles) are set aside during the replacement process.
 Suppose $\bS_f=\bS_g$ for two different faces $f,g\sse\bG$ and suppose that we set aside $\gamma_f$, while selecting $\gamma_g$.
 Then, on the dual side, the set-aside naive absolute cycle $\gamma_f$ will correspond to the relative cycle $\eta_f-\eta_g$, which in turn gives rise to the microlocal merodromy function $A_f/A_g$.

 \begin{prop} Let $\bG$ be a GP-graph and $f,g\sse\bG$ two faces with equal sugar-free hulls.
 Then, the microlocal merodromy $A_f/A_g$ corresponding to a set-aside naive absolute cycle $\gamma_f$ is a unit. \end{prop} \begin{proof} Since the faces $f$ and $g$ have the same sugar-free hull, the lollipop chain reaction initiated from one of them must contain the other.
 Therefore, by Proposition \ref{prop:relative position scanning}, $A_f(p)=0$ if and only if $A_g(p)=0$ for any $p\in\FM(\La,T)$.
 Since $\mathcal{O}(\FM(\Lambda, T))$ is a UFD, this implies that $A_f$ and $A_g$ are associates of each other, and thus $A_f/A_g$ is a unit. \end{proof}